 FAQs: Hand Tremors

-If you still have questions about hand tremors, read through the section below to get answers to common queries.
+If you still have questions about tremors in your hands, read through the section below to get answers to common queries.

 ET symptoms typically worsen over time at a gradual pace.
 Most only experience mild to moderate symptoms, while others might suffer from more severe effects.
 As ET worsens, the tremor frequency might decrease but the intensity of tremors may increase.
 With treatment, these symptoms can be managed.